mattvenn/aerial-photography/docs/notes.md

 * inflate one balloon
 * test flasher demo

+# Training Plan

+## Things to decide

+* limit height of balloon

 #Todo

 * finish lesson plan : 2 hr
+    * proof read
+        * scratch program pics, check they line up with what we're using
     * done: 3d photo of Pi
     * done: h2o fuel cell car explanation
     * done: do the sums for volume and lift and check they work!